 That’s the idea behind the service Trim.
 It’s designed to help you identify unnecessary subscriptions and cancel them.
 Trim will even negotiate lower bills on your behalf, help you save money toward goals, and recommend credit cards that will help you maximize rewards.

-I gave Trim a try, and it offers a few great features that can help you improve your finances:
+I gave Trim a try, and it offers a few great features that can help you improve your finances.

-After you sign up for Trim and connect your bank account, you’ll be provided a list of potential subscriptions to cancel.
+After you sign up for Trim and connect your bank account, you’ll be provided with a list of potential subscriptions to cancel.
 You can review the suggestions and take steps to cancel or update subscriptions as you see fit.

 If Trim succeeds in lowering your bill, you will be charged 33% of the annual amount saved.
-So if Trim saves you $10 a month — $120 per year — you’ll be charged a fee of $40.
+So, if Trim saves you $10 a month — $120 per year — you’ll be charged a fee of $40.